HackusatePvP/RenJava/README.md

 ```bash
 sudo apt install ./jdk/linux/amazon-corretto-21-x64-linux-jdk.deb
 ```

+### Other/Un-supported OS
+To re-iterate, you can use the framework on most systems, as long as that system can render a desktop.
+The system will also have to support Java 21.
+You can view all supported systems on [amazon-corretto](https://docs.aws.amazon.com/corretto/latest/corretto-21-ug/downloads-list.html) which is the JDK I use.

+Warning: RenJava is primarily tested on Windows/Linux (Debian).
+Just because the system can support the framework, does not mean the framework is optimized or functional on that system.
+If you have issues you will have to figure it out on your own.
+All of this is subjected to change and more os's may get full support later.

 ## Updating
 When updating to a newer version of RenJava it is recommended to delete default 'settings.properties' and 'build.info'.